 But Dr. Fastolfe went on, "That's quite true, you know.
-Putting the psychological difficulties to one side, the terrible effect of the Do you disapprove?
+Putting the psychological difficulties to one side, the terrible effect of the noise and crowds upon us, the fact remains that for one of us to enter the City is the equivalent of a death sentence.
+It is why Dr. Sarton initiated his project of humanoid robots.
+They were substitute men, designed to enter the City instead of us--" "Yes.
+R. Daneel explained this to me."
+"Do you disapprove?"
 "Look," said Baley, "since we're talking to one another so freely, let me ask a question in simple words.
 Why have you Spacers come to Earth anyway?
-'Why don't you leave us alone?"
+Why don't you leave us alone?"
 Dr. Fastolfe said, with obvious surprise, "Are you satisfied with life on Earth?"
 "We get along."
 "Yes, but for how long will that continue?
 Your population goes up continuously; the available calories meet the needs only as a result of greater and greater effort.
 Earth is in a blind alley, man."
 "We get along," repeated Baley stubbornly.